PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Experiments and Results

+\textbf{Datasets.} We evaluate our method on three popularly-used DG benchmark datasets as follows: \begin{itemize} \item \textbf{PACS} \cite{li2017deeper} consists of images from $4$ domains with a large discrepancy in image styles: Photo, Art Painting, Cartoon, and Sketch, including $7$ object categories and $9,991$ images total.
+We adopt the official split provided by \cite{li2017deeper} for training and test; \item \textbf{VLCS} \cite{torralba2011unbiased} comprises of 5 categories, which are selected from $4$ photo datasets, \textit{i.e.}, VOC $2007$ (Pascal), LabelMe, Caltech and Sun datasets.
+We utilize the same experimental setup as \cite{carlucci2019domain} and divide the dataset into the training and test sets based on $7:3$; \item \textbf{Office-Home} \cite{venkateswara2017deep} is an object recognition benchmark that contains around $15,500$ images of $65$ categories from $4$ domains: Artistic, Clipart, Product and Real-World.
+Following \cite{carlucci2019domain}, we randomly split each domain into $90\%$ for training and $10\%$ for test. \end{itemize}

-We apply the leave-one-domain-out protocol for all benchmarks, \ie, we train the model in source domains and test the model in the remaining domain.
-Due to the progressive scheme, we select the model of the last epoch as the final model and report the top-1 classification accuracy.
+\textbf{Experimental Settings.} We apply the leave-one-domain-out protocol for all benchmarks, \textit{i.e.}, we train the model on source domains and test the model on the remaining domain.
+Due to the progressive scheme, we select the model of the last epoch as the final model and report the top-$1$ classification accuracy.
 All the reported results are the averaged value over five runs.